MohitAswani/NodeJS/6_Pug/notes.md

 * For example for setting the active class in add-product.pug we pass the path during rendering and use that to deside the class we want to make as active.

 * In this project we have used extends in add-product but not in shop.js to show the functionality of pug.

+## Handlebars :

+* Does not follow minimal HTML approach rather it follows normal HTML with some templating logic.

+* Since handlebar uses normal html we can just use the error.html code and add some custom templating code.

+* Also since we are already passing in code we don't need to change the JS files.

+* The way we pass the dynamic content doesn't change for templating engines.

+* To add dynamic content in handlebar template we use {{}}.